Contamination characterization with multivariate geostatistics and sampling optimization| Training course

 Part 2: Optimize the density and location of sampling points

-- Design the initial sampling plan.
+- Design the initial sampling plan: random, systematic, circular, judgmental.

-- Reduce false-negative risks.
+- Reduce false-negative risks for better waste classification.

 To have attended the course 2D mapping of radiological contaminations using geostatistics or have good basic knowledge in geostatistics (variography, kriging).